 Whole grain cereal makes this a quick and easy dessert (prep takes under 30 minutes!).
-Skip the classic ice cream topping and serve the crisp with vanilla low-fat yogurt instead.
+Skip the classic ice cream topping and serve the apple dessert with vanilla low-fat yogurt instead.

-Light caramel whipped cream is sandwiched between two halves of walnut-with-a-hint-of-orange cake.
+Light caramel whipped cream is sandwiched between two halves of walnut cake with a hint of orange.
 When it comes to how much caramel sauce to drizzle on top, you be the judge.

 Topped with pieces of pecan praline, ice cream, and sticky-sweet maple sauce, this scrumptious bread pudding recipe is too delicious to pass up.
-Bonus: Our recipe makes 16 servings, perfect for any party or fall potluck.
+Bonus: The easy fall baking recipe makes 16 servings, perfect for any party or fall potluck.

 Not only is our apple slab pie one of our top fall dessert recipes, but it's one of our most popular recipes of all time!
 We're not surprised: A buttery crumb topping made with crunchy rolled oats and finely chopped pecans balances its sweet apple filling.